Adonca2203/cliprs/README.md

 Once done, the service will automatically start up on user login to x and start logging your clipboard

+### Set up GUI/GTK App
+In order to view your clipboard history through a basic GUI you will need to build and run the binary in cliprs-gtk4.

+It is recommended that you set it up so that you can run this easily via a hotkey for easiest access.

+I currently use [sxhkd](https://github.com/baskerville/sxhkd) and have provided a basic user service file which can be added to the same directory and using the same method as shown above.

 # Known Limitations
 1. Only able to log text (support for images/video maybe?)
-2. Only able to log x11 (Planned support for Windows/MacOs/Wayland
+2. Only able to log x11 (Planned support for Windows/MacOs/Wayland?)